-Janssen CarePath provides the additional support you may need to help you get started with SIMPONI® treatment, once your doctor has prescribed it for you.
-A personally assigned Janssen CarePath Care Coordinator will work closely with you and your doctor to provide personalized support.
+Janssen CarePath provides the additional support you may need to help you get started with SIMPONI® treatment, once you and your doctor have decided that SIMPONI® is right for you.
+A personally assigned Janssen CarePath Care Coordinator will work closely with you and your doctor to provide the support you need.

 Your Janssen CarePath Care Coordinator can:

 - Review your health plan benefits to help answer questions you may have about insurance coverage for SIMPONI®